 The Council's Landscape Architect has confirmed that landscape impact assessment and visual impact assessment are acceptable.
 With regard to mitigation, the assessment indicates that existing trees, hedges will be retained where possible and that the existing visual buffering will be supplemented; this also identifies the value of the existing peripheral vegetation, these are identified on the Site and its context section of the Design and access Statement 'Existing Trees and hedgerow' as well as the 'Constraints & Opportunities' plan, although shown on the Initial Masterplan, the existing structural vegetation including trees and woodlands needs to be incorporating this information on a Parameters Plan which could then be conditioned.
-The peripheral vegetation has a significant and important impact on the proposals.
+The peripheral vegetation has a significant and important impact on the site and the loss of some of this could have an immediate and detrimental impact on the proposals.